Ernani12/DockerFilesExamples/README.md

 # DockerFilesExamples
 Exemples of docker files in Linux/Windows to use, tools and configuration

-1- Create  your Java-App for exmaple (name)
+1- Create  your Java-App for example (name)

 2- develop your application with your configurations